KasparEtter/ef1p/pages/email/email.md

 MIME-Version: 1.0
 Content-Type: multipart/mixed; boundary="UniqueBoundary"

-Preamble, which is ignored by MIME-supporting clients
+Preamble, which is ignored by MIME-supporting clients.

 --UniqueBoundary

-Part 1 with an implicit content type of text/plain
+Part 1 with an implicit content type of text/plain.

 --UniqueBoundary
 Content-Type: text/plain; charset=us-ascii

-Part 2 with an explicit content type of text/plain
+Part 2 with an explicit content type of text/plain.

 --UniqueBoundary--

-Epilogue, which is ignored by MIME-supporting clients
+Epilogue, which is ignored by MIME-supporting clients.
 ```

 <figcaption markdown="span">

 The various parts of a  `multipart` message.
-<a class="bind-esmtp-example" href="#tool-protocol-esmtp" data-content="multipart/mixed" data-body="Preamble, which is ignored by MIME-supporting clients\n\n--UniqueBoundary\n\nPart 1 with an implicit content type of text/plain\n\n--UniqueBoundary\nContent-Type: text/plain; charset=us-ascii\n\nPart 2 with an explicit content type of text/plain\n\n--UniqueBoundary--\n\nEpilogue, which is ignored by MIME-supporting clients" title="Set the body of the ESMTP tool to this boundary example.">Click here</a>
+<a class="bind-esmtp-example" href="#tool-protocol-esmtp" data-content="multipart/mixed" data-body="Preamble, which is ignored by MIME-supporting clients.\n\n--UniqueBoundary\n\nPart 1 with an implicit content type of text/plain.\n\n--UniqueBoundary\nContent-Type: text/plain; charset=us-ascii\n\nPart 2 with an explicit content type of text/plain.\n\n--UniqueBoundary--\n\nEpilogue, which is ignored by MIME-supporting clients." title="Set the body of the ESMTP tool to this boundary example.">Click here</a>
 to use this example in the [ESMTP tool](#esmtp-tool) above.

 </figcaption>